The Best Skinny Fat Exercise, According to Science

 Unique Genetic Body Composition – Metabolism and Metabolic Rate

-The more consistent you are with your cardio and resistance exercise throughout the week, the more it positively increases (21, 22, 23) your metabolic rate to burn more calories at rest.
+The more consistent and regular you are with your cardio and resistance exercise (but NOT too much or too little as it can lead to a slower metabolism and metabolic syndrome) throughout the week, the more it positively affects maximal oxygen uptake (V̇O2max)(29) and increases metabolic rate (30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40) to burn more calories.
 Moreover, the more muscle mass you add above and beyond your original genetic default muscle/mass, the stronger your metabolism and the more calories you burn to help with regular fat weight loss.
-Both resistance and cardio exercise offer positive afterburn (24) — post-workout calorie burn — effects as well.
+Both resistance and cardio exercise offer positive afterburn (41, 42, 43, 44) — AKA post-exercise oxygen consumption (EPOC) which is post-workout calorie burn — effects as well.
 Properly combining aerobic exercise with anaerobic training can maximize regular fat weight loss (visceral and subcutaneous), reduce skinny fat (subcutaneous), and build and maintain lean muscle mass, no less.

-All things considered, the positive effects that proper exercise has on metabolism — the Standard BMR (basal metabolic rate, minimum calories required daily for basic functions at rest), RMR (resting metabolic rate, minimum calories per day with minimal activity) (25), and TDEE (Total Daily Energy Expenditure, total daily calories including all activity, exercise, and functioning)(26, 27) — are scientifically obvious.
+All things considered, the positive effects that proper exercise has on metabolism — the Standard BMR (basal metabolic rate, minimum calories required daily for basic functions at rest), RMR (resting metabolic rate, minimum calories per day with minimal activity) (45), and TDEE (Total Daily Energy Expenditure, total daily calories including all activity, exercise, and functioning)(46, 47) — are scientifically obvious.
+Balanced exercise is conducive to healthy aging and longevity (48, 49, 50).

 Types of Cardio and Resistance – Best Skinny Fat Exercises